snipersap/GoProjects/http-interface/readme.md

 *prints body of google.com*
 , Wrote: 18379 bytes

+In case we use ftp instead of http in get:
+>2023/09/23 10:22:48 http.Get Error:Get "ftp://google.com": unsupported protocol scheme "ftp"
+>exit status 1

 ## Report bugs or suggestions
 Please use the *Issues* feature in github to raise one.
 There is no guarantee or promise to fix it, because, well, this repo is a project after all.
 However, all suggestions are welcome.